toazd/selah/README.md

 ## 📖 Features

 ### Core Bible Study Tools
-- **AV1769 King James Version** - With the words of our Lord coloured in red.
+- **AV1769 King James Version** - With the words of our Lord colored in red.
-- **Offline Reading** - The App contains everything you need, no internet connection required (except to use the online features like account-based sync).
+- **Offline Reading** - No internet connection required if you don't want to use the online account sync feature
 - **Cross-Platform** - Runs, looks the same, and has all the same features on all platforms (Android, iOS, Web, Windows, macOS, and Linux).
 Seemlessly adapts to different platforms and screen sizes.

 ### Study Features
 - **Rich Text Notes** - Verse-level note support with automatic verse reference linker
-- **Highlight System** - Support for Word-level highlighting with customizeable colours
+- **Highlight System** - Support for word-level highlighting with customizeable colors
-- **TSK Cross references** - Optionally show TSK (Treasury of Scripture Knowledge) references below each verse.
-Click-able links are automatically created for TSK references the same as they are for user notes.
+- **TSK Cross references** - Optionally show TSK (Treasury of Scripture Knowledge) references below each verse
 - **Verse History** - Track and revisit previously viewed verses
 - **Simple/Advanced Search** - Find verses by keywords or phrases with or without using advanced modes (Regular expressions; Nearby mode searches for two or more supplied words within three verses of eachother eg. graven carved)
-- **Book Navigation** - Easy browsing through all 66 books of the Bible using a visual grid, list layout, and/or manually entering a reference
+- **Book Navigation** - Easy browsing through all 66 books of the Bible using a visual grid, list layout, or manually entering a reference
 - **Full Touch-screen support** - Built from the ground up to be both touch-screen and non-touch-screen friendly
-- **Seemless, transparent, account based online sync features** - Sign in to the same account on multiple devices and they will all automatically sync with eachother.
-Accounts and sync are both secure and free (provided by Supabase free tier which does have limits).
+- **Seemless, transparent, account based online sync features** - Sign up using a free account and use that account across multiple devices (no email required)

 ### Data Management
 - **Local SQLite Database** - All user data is saved in easy to read and understand sqlite databases.
-No encryption or obfuscation.
+No encryption or obfuscation
-- **Cloud Sync** - Optional Supabase synchronization across devices
+- **Cloud Sync** - Optional Supabase synchronization across devices.
+Sign in to the same account on multiple devices and they will all seemlessly stay in sync
-- **Data Export/Import** - Export some or all of your data to a backup file and easily import it anywhere else.
-Import from Olive Tree Bible format is also supported (you will need to obtain your backup file from the Olive Tree Bible web site)
+- **Data Export/Import** - Export some or all of your data to a backup file (compressed JSON) and easily import it anywhere else.
+Import from Olive Tree Bible format is also supported but you will have to obtain your backup file from the Olive Tree Bible web site
+- **Data integrity** - Both local and synced data are checked for integrity violations and discarded if anything invalid or corrupted is detected

 ### Technical Features
 - **Responsive Design** - Optimized for phones, tablets, and desktop